ScaleBSD/scalebsd.github.io/_drafts/scaling.md

  - relaxing constraints
  - distinguishing between existence guarantees and mutual exclusion

-The first two scaling challenges, memory latency and the bounds on coherency traffic, are fundamental to the evolution of computer hardware over the last decade.
+Memory latency and the bounds on coherency traffic, are fundamental to the evolution of computer hardware over the last decade.
 What were once design artifacts seen only in high end systems are now an important consideration even in consumer CPUs like AMD's ThreadRipper.
 The shared memory programming model is